Decathlon/vitamin-ios/Sources/VitaminUIKit/Components/Snackbar/README.md

 snackbar.display()
 ```

-⚠️ This method should only be used before displaaying the snackbar, because if it is already displayed, it will, disappear, then reappear with a fade in effect.
+⚠️ This method should only be used before displaying the snackbar, because if it is already displayed, it will, disappear, then reappear with a fade in effect.

 Since only one snackbar is alowed at the same time, if you display manually the snackbar, it's up to you to remove any other snackbar before (see below)